MarkhamLee/internet-and-iot-data-platform/README.md

     * **SONOFF Zigbee 3.0 USB Dongle Plus Gateway:** coupled with the Zigbee2MQTT library, this gives me the ability to receive data from any Zigbee enabled device without having to purchase hubs from each manufacturer to go along with their device.
 Note: Zigbee2MQTT isn't explicitly required, you could always write your own code for this purpose.
     * **TP Link Kasa Smart Plugs** transmitting power, voltage and amp consumption data over Wi-Fi via the [Python-Kasa library](https://python-kasa.readthedocs.io/en/latest/index.html)

-* **Operating Systems:** Ubuntu 22.04 distros for nearly everything, save [Armbian](https://www.armbian.com/) open source community distros for the Libre and Orange Pi 3B machines.
-The Armbian devices are "experiments" to a degree, in terms of seeing how much use I can get out of Raspberry Pi alternatives despite the operating system/software support not being as good.
+* **Operating Systems:** Ubuntu 22.04 distros for nearly everything, save [Armbian](https://www.armbian.com/) open source community distro for the Orange Pi 3B.
+Armbian is an "experiment" in terms of seeing how much use I can get out of Raspberry Pi alternatives despite the operating system/software support not being as good.
 Due to using Docker on all those devices, I haven't run into problems as of yet, aside from GPIO support lagging a bit.

 ### Targeted Sources